xarvh/exalted-cypher-system/splats/dragon-blooded/charms.md

 `Mind 2, Action`

 Attend to self or another.
 On their next 10 Minutes Recovery, they regain Medicine x3 Body.
-NPCs without Pools recover Medicine Body.
+Characters without Pools recover Medicine Body.

 ### Hidden Peal Aria
 `Mind or Body 4, Enabler`

-**The Dragon-Blood expresses multiple layers of meaning via an artistic performance, conveying a secret message through nuances of speech and movement.**
+*The Dragon-Blood expresses multiple layers of meaning via an artistic performance, conveying a secret message through nuances of speech and movement.*

 She may embed a message one sentence long into a performance, conveying it only to select members of her audience.